 This vegan quesadilla is stuffed with all of the pierogi flavors you crave.
 Potatoes with onions, melty non-dairy cheese, and tangy sauerkraut is encased in a tortilla and served with yogurt ranch dip.
 It’s the perfect party crowd pleaser.

-The Polish dumplings weren’t something I’d grown up eating, but who could resist that carb on carb action of potatoes wrapped in dough?
+The Polish dumplings weren’t something I’d grown up eating.
+But who could resist that carb on carb action of potatoes wrapped in dough?

-I’d tear open a bag, give them a quick boil on the stove, and then brown the dumplings in a skillet until they were crisp on the outside and pillowy on the inside.
+I’d tear open a bag.
+Then I’d give them a quick boil on the stove.
+Finally, I’d brown the dumplings in a skillet until they were crisp on the outside and pillowy on the inside.

 With a doomed kind of hopefulness, I check the ingredient lists on any new bags that I can find, only to walk away pierogi-less.